 Section 943.0585, Florida Statutes (Supp.1998), relates to the expungement of criminal history records held by nonjudicial criminal justice agencies, whereas the expungement of judicial criminal records is controlled by Florida Rule of Criminal Procedure 3.692, because only the supreme court has the authority to establish rules relating to judicial procedure.
 State v.
 D.H.W., 686 So.2d 1331 (Fla.1996); Johnson v.
 State, 336 So.2d 93 (Fla.1976).

-If the Court Denies My Petitioner Then Can I Appeal?
+If the Court Denies My Petition, Can I Appeal?

 Yes.
 The appellate court reviews orders denying a petition to seal or expunge a criminal record under an abuse of discretion standard.
 See Oymayan v.
 State, 765 So.2d 812, 814 (Fla.
 1st DCA 2000).